 Diltiazem therapy is associated with a low rate of mild and transient elevations in serum aminotransferase levels which are usually asymptomatic and often resolve even with continuation of therapy.
 Clinically apparent, acute liver injury with jaundice due to diltiazem is rare and only isolated case reports have been published.
 In large case series of drug induced liver injury, calcium channel blockers are rarely mentioned.
 Most cases attributed to diltiazem have been marked by a short latency period (3-14 days) and features of hypersensitivity with fever, rash and eosinophilia.
 The pattern of liver injury was ranged from cholestatic to hepatocellular.
 Jaundice is often absent and usually mild.
 Autoantibody formation has not been described.
-The liver injury from diltiazem is typically mild and self-limited with resolution within 4 to 8 weeks of stopping.
+Thus, liver injury from diltiazem is typically mild and self-limited with resolution within 4 to 8 weeks of stopping.